 This annoyed Anna.
 Then she became doubly annoyed.
 She was acting like a child denied instant gratification.

 Restless, she stood and went invisible.
-Outside she called down Pegasus who, as usual, was hovering invisible a few feet above her.
+Outside she called down Pegasus who, as usual, was hovering invisible somewhere near her.
 She enfolded herself with his force fields and sent herself a hundred yards upward.
 From here she could see the entire base and its near surroundings.

-She watched for a few minutes but saw no threats or anything else unusual, at least on the outside, even though she used Peg’s visual, infrared, and gravity radar sight.
-She avoided looking at the buildings with his gravity radar sight, however.
-It let her see inside them.
+She watched for a few minutes but saw no threats or anything else unusual, at least on the outside, even though she used Tiara’s visual, infrared, and gravity radar sight.
+She avoided looking at the buildings with her gravity radar sight, however.
+It let Anna see inside them.
 It would tell her nothing she wanted to know, and it would embarrass her to see people at private functions.

 She detected no cell phone activity in any of the three camps.
 She was a bit surprised, but not much.
 Cell phones were becoming common in the larger Afghan cities but had barely penetrated the rest of the country.
 She imagined, however, that it was only a matter of time before they did.

-She lofted Pegasus a few more miles high and watched activity up to the edge of Jalalabad to the west and Peshawar to the east.
+She lofted Pegasus a few miles higher and watched activity up to the edge of Jalalabad to the west and Peshawar to the east.
 As usual there were several hundred vehicles traveling the Jalalabad-Peshawar highway.

 The sun was setting now, throwing long shadows eastward.
-These highlighted the huts of the dozens of small villages standing in the greener swath of land to the north of the highway, between it and the meandering Kabul river a few miles to the north.
+These highlighted the huts of the dozens of small villages standing on the greener swath of land to the north of the highway, between it and the meandering Kabul River a few miles to the north.
 It also highlighted the people outside, their shadows stretching long.